mtpenny/wfirst-ml-figures/README.md

 # wfirst-ml-figures

-Figures and data tables for the WFIRST microlensing survey
+Figures and data tables for the WFIRST microlensing survey.

 Python plotting scripts are provided to allow customization of the plots.

-Please cite the paper [Penny et al. (2018) arXiv:1808.02490](https://arxiv.org/abs/1808.02490) when using the figures, as well as using the acknowledgments and citations listed for each plot.
+Please cite the paper [Penny et al. (2019) ApJS 241, 3](https://ui.adsabs.harvard.edu//#abs/2019ApJS..241....3P/abstract) when using the figures, as well as using the acknowledgements and citations listed for each plot.

 ## sensitivity/